 Frame the shot with rows of sailboat masts in the foreground or with the Granville Bridge running along one side to add some interesting lines.

-Nearby, the Granville Island Public Market, with its colourful vegetable, seafood and flower stands, provides plenty of additional fodder for photogs.
+Nearby, the Granville Island Public Market, with its colorful vegetable, seafood, and flower stands, provides plenty of additional fodder for photogs.

 Stop for a picturesque meal or a drink a The Teahouse, located in Stanley Park.

 Now’s your chance to get a shot of the inukshuk, the stone sculpture that served as inspiration for the official emblem of the Vancouver 2010 Olympic and Paralympic Winter Games.
 This ancient symbol of Inuit culture traditionally acted as a landmark or directional guide and represents a human form with outstretched arms.
-The inukshuk at English Bay Beach has all the right ingredients to make a beautifully composed image: a backdrop of water and mountains, a west-facing position great for sunset shots and a well-proportioned shape.
+The inukshuk at English Bay Beach has all the right ingredients to make a beautifully composed image: a backdrop of water and mountains and a west-facing position great for sunset shots.

 Nearby, large logs serve as benches on the beach, where people sitting to enjoy the sunset, make for another photo op: silhouetted figures against the golden, shimmering water and sky.